Daqing East railway station

 Daqing East railway station is a railway station of the Harbin–Qiqihar Intercity Railway and Harbin–Manzhouli Railway.
 It is located in Longfeng District, Daqing, in the Heilongjiang province of China.
+Construction for the station started in 2012 and it opened in 2015.
+The station has four platforms and eight tracks, and its premises take up an area of 270000 m2.